gemini/engine-takehome-interview/README.md

     - your name
     - instructions on how to build and run your application
     - a description of how you approached the problem
-    - how long much time you spent on this project
+    - how much time you spent on this project
 3. A `run.sh` that builds a Docker image and runs your application
     - Please do not submit precompiled artifacts; your `Dockerfile` must compile your source code when building the container image
 4. A `test.sh` that builds a Docker image and runs your tests